LCOGT/banzai/docs/smartstacking_architecture.md

 ### 4. Decide whether the group is complete

-`check_stack_complete` returns true when the group is non-empty and either:
+`check_stack_complete` returns true when any row has `is_last == true`.
+This is the producer's authoritative end-of-sequence signal. `FRMTOTAL` remains the expected group size for metadata and progress; it does not decide completion.

-- `len(subframes) == FRMTOTAL`, or
-- any row has `is_last == true`.

-This is an exact count check, not an "at least" check.
-The database uniqueness constraint prevents duplicate `(MOLUID, MOLFRNUM)` rows, but the predicate does not independently verify that frame numbers are contiguous or that all rows agree on `FRMTOTAL`.
+The predicate trusts the producer and does not independently verify that prior frame numbers are contiguous.

 ### 5. "Finalize" the group